Knife-wielding student wounds 22 in Pennsylvania school

 While the United States has seen a number of large-scale school shootings in recent years, mass stabbings are less common.

 Police and the FBI were searching the suspect's home, situated at the end of a quiet cul de sac.
-Neighbours said both parents work, and the teen has a brother who also attends Franklin Regional High School.
+Neighbors said both parents work and the teen has a brother who also attends Franklin Regional High School.

-Pennsylvania Governor Tom Corbett said he had ordered state police to help local law enforcement respond to the incident.
-The FBI also said it had deployed agents to work with local officials.

-"I don't know him really well, but he's always said 'hi'," said neighbour Lori Renda, 47, who said he played with her own children.
+"I don't know him really well, but he's always said 'hi'," said neighbor Lori Renda, 47, who said he played with her own children.
 "The family is so nice.
 Very, very nice."

+A student at the school who witnessed the incident told CNN she had been in several classes with the attacker, who was quiet and kept to himself.

 As they were reunited with parents near the hilltop high school in the relatively affluent Pittsburgh suburb with a population of about 20,000, teens spoke about the incident.